H-1B Specialty Occupation RFE. Getting One is Surprisingly Common; How You Respond Matters.

 The #1 reason USCIS agents issue an H-1B RFE is because a petitioner “did not establish that the position qualifies as a specialty occupation”.
 To understand what this means, let’s first dive into what a specialty occupation is.
-A specialty occupation position requires:
+An H-1B specialty occupation position requires:

 "(A) theoretical and practical application of a body of highly specialized knowledge, and (B) attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.”
 Section 214(i)(1) of the INA, 8 USC 1184(i)(1)

-Next, we discuss some general best practices and then specifically address position and beneficiary qualifications.
+Next, we discuss some best practices and then specifically address position and beneficiary qualifications.

 Your initial application

-As a supplement to your I-129 form and other documents, a manager support letter can be used to assert your company’s perspective that the position meets H-1B requirements, particularly specialty occupation requirements.
+As a supplement to your I-129 form and other documents, a manager support letter can be used to assert your company’s perspective that the position meets H-1B specialty occupation requirements.
 A manager support letter describes the company, position and associated duties, and the candidate’s allocation of time.

 Be sure that you are “critically evaluating the offered position at the outset and asking the foundational questions: is a baccalaureate level degree or higher normally required for the position?
 What is the industry standard for similar roles?
 What are the employer's normal practices for this type of role?
 Is the position so complex and specialized that a baccalaureate level degree or higher is required?”
 Samuel Chow (Fragomen)